hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-use-desired-clean-IPs-based-on-a-specific-format.md

 ---

 # Insert the desired clean IPs based on the specified format (for the forced to use host field)
-As you probably know, one of HiFi's new features called AutoCDN depends on the subdomains of Cloudflare's clean IPs collected by IRCF.
+As you probably know, one of new features of HiddifyManager is AutoCDN which depends on the subdomains of Cloudflare's clean IPs collected by IRCF.
 To use it, you must use a suitable format.
 How to use this format?

 Also, what if you want to use your clean IP range for different operators?